GAIK-project/AI-agents/swarms/openai_swarm/README.md

 ## Overview

-Swarm is an experimental, educational framework developed by OpenAI for exploring ergonomic, lightweight multi-agent orchestration.
-It provides a clean, intuitive interface for building and coordinating multiple AI agents.
+Swarm is an experimental, educational framework developed by OpenAI for exploring lightweight multi-agent orchestration.
+It provides an intuitive interface for building and coordinating multiple AI agents through simple primitives.

 > **Warning**: Swarm is currently experimental and intended for educational purposes.
-It is not designed for production use and has no official support.
+It is not designed for production use.

 ## Core Features